 Highlight Learning

-2. Launch weekly newsletter with family learning activities
+- Launch weekly newsletter with family learning activities highlighting the learning areas

-I turned to my research insights and studied industry trends to help solve my design challenge.
+I conducted competitive research.
 I synthesized 4 key design principles: 1. simple word choice, 2. moving elements, 3. large hot spots, 4. obvious interactive elements.

 I applied the design principles and reduced the number of elements from 10 different buttons on the same screen to 3.

-But there was a cut on budget.
+But there was a cut on budget, so building 2 separate apps for grownups and children became unrealistic.
 To minimize engineering cost, I suggested another way to reduce confusion: a login redesign that marks the entrance for parents and children separately.
 I designed the layout of a child and a parent and had the button colors match the two.

 After another round of design review, I reached the following design and used it for user testing.